 You can read more of my thoughts after the gallery.

 My biggest problem in Shanghai was finding places.
 My usual tools, such as twitter and Google Maps, weren’t very effective: even now, back in the UK, I can’t find any on-line trace of some of the places I visited.
-So you’ll have to take my word for it that while walking up Wulumuqi Middle Road on my way from The Coffee Academics [coming soon to the Coffee Spot], in an abortive attempt to find a branch of Seesaw Coffee that probably isn’t where Google Maps says it is, I passed a little coffee shop that set off my Coffee Spot radar.
+So you’ll have to take my word for it that while walking up Wulumuqi Middle Road on my way from The Coffee Academics (now sadly closed), in an abortive attempt to find a branch of Seesaw Coffee that probably isn’t where Google Maps says it is, I passed a little coffee shop that set off my Coffee Spot radar.

 Wulumuqi Middle Road seems to be the place for coffee shops in this part of Shanghai, having already passed several places touting La Marzocco espresso machines and fancy grinders.
 However, by themselves, shiny La Marzoccos and fancy grinders do not make a great coffee shop, hence I walked on by (quite possibly doing them a great mis-service in the process: since I never called in, I will never know).